sdopoku/wep_data_collection/cleaning/README.md

 - How many responses were duplicate entries ?
 - Were the communities are placed appropriately against their wards and Area Councils ?

-After perusing the database, we found that out of the 333 responses received, 5 were responses from test survey prior to the commencement of the survey: 4 on 31st July and one at 8:09 am on 1st August by Rose.
-This was due to preliminary test collection done by the data collector.
+After perusing the database, we found that out of the 333 responses received, 5 were responses from test survey prior to the commencement of the survey: 4 on 31st July and one at 8:09 am on 1st August.
+This was due to preliminary test collection done by one data collector.

 ### Area Council Validation